Midland Railway: St Pancras 1868

 By 1860 the MR was in a much better position and was able to approach new ventures aggressively.
 Its carriage of coal and iron – and beer from Burton-on-Trent – had increased by three times and passenger numbers were rising, as they were on the GN.
 Since GN trains took precedence on its own lines, MR passengers were becoming more and more delayed.
-Finally in 1862 the decision was taken for the MR to have its own terminus in the Capital, as befitted a national railway.
+Finally in 1862 the decision was taken for the MR to have its own terminus in the capital, as befitted a national railway.

-On 22 June 1863, the Midland Railway (Extension to London) Bill was passed:

-"An Act for the Construction by the Midland Railway Company of a new Line of Railway between London and Bedford, with Branches therefrom; and for other Purpose".
+On 22 June 1863, the Midland Railway (Extension to London) Act 1863 (26 & 27 Vict. c. lxxiv) was passed: "An Act for the Construction by the Midland Railway Company of a new Line of Railway between London and Bedford, with Branches therefrom; and for other Purposes".

 The new line deviated at Bedford, through a gap in the Chiltern Hills at Luton, reaching London by curving around Hampstead Heath to a point between King's Cross and Euston.
 The line from Bedford to Moorgate opened for passenger services on 13 July 1868 with services into St Pancras station starting on 1 October 1868.

-St Pancras station is a marvel of Gothic Revival architecture, in the form of the Midland Grand Hotel by Gilbert Scott, which faces Euston Road, and the wrought-iron train shed designed by William Barlow.
+St Pancras station is a strong example of Gothic Revival architecture, in the form of the Midland Grand Hotel by Gilbert Scott, which faces Euston Road, and the wrought-iron train shed designed by William Barlow.
 Its construction was not simple, since it had to approach through the ancient St Pancras Old Church graveyard.
 Below was the Fleet Sewer, while a branch from the main line ran underground with a steep gradient beneath the station to join the Metropolitan Railway, which ran parallel to what is now Euston Road.